irgb/search-master/README.md

 ## Features

 - Intelligent Search Routing: Automatically directs your queries to either ChatGPT or Google based on the nature of your search
-- Customizable Rules: Set your own preferences for when to use ChatGPT vs. Google
+- Customizable Triggers: Set your own trigger keywords for both ChatGPT and Google searches, with support for multiple languages
 - Seamless Integration: Works directly from your browser's search bar
 - Privacy-Focused: No data collection or tracking - all processing happens locally